 “We find September, October, November is peak season; when the biggest exhibitions are launched and collectors are more active,” shares curator Ashraph, of A Space Inna Space in the Woodbrook Art District.
 His shows in 2019 support this forecast.
 “My second show in May sold 50%, the shows that had sales of 75% – 80% were in November.”

-The question collectors often use to gauge their investment is, how does art by Caribbean artists acquire value?
+Collectors typically gauge their investment by asking, how does art by Caribbean artists acquire value?
 The playbook used by galleries in Trinidad & Tobago to address this question may vary from the guidance practiced elsewhere, but having this knowledge serves everyone’s best interest and may encourage change.

 Collectors on collecting.
 “Most of my people know what I sell,” shares Ashraph.
 “It’s kind of like a niche market.”
 Enthusiasts say ‘buy what you love’ because there is no fault-proof formula for what to buy and when to sell.
 Yet, collectors tend to develop a faithful strategy for collecting.

 Former NBA player Elliot Perry of Memphis, Tennessee, invested 11 years to grow his collection by contemporary and master artists, he investigates a dealer’s reputation and cultivates a relationship with dealers intent on “helping build a collection not just move inventory.”
 A good dealer “should have a feel for what you like.”
 Another attractive quality is “when a dealer is willing to lose a deal [by advising] you to go elsewhere because another gallery has a better piece.”